 Taking all this into account, it’s clear that water needs are highly individual.

 However, keep in mind that this does not apply to everyone.
-Some elderly people, for example, may need to consciously remind themselves to drink water even if they're not thirsty.
+Some older adults, for example, may need to consciously remind themselves to drink water, because aging can reduce the sensation of thirst (

-Read this for a more detailed overview of how much water you should drink per day.
+Try this today: For a more detailed overview of water needs, check out our article on how much water you should drink per day.